 - The routine use of Blood transfusions

 Each surgical assumption has been challenged and improved upon by new minimally invasive heart surgery techniques and technologies.
-Our patients enojy a rapid and uneventful return to a healthy and productive lifestyle.
-The ease and speed of recovery has become the focus of our clinical efforts to rapidly restore our patients’ life style back to normal.
+Our patients enjoy a rapid and uneventful return to a healthy and productive lifestyle.
+The ease and speed of recovery have become the focus of our clinical efforts to rapidly restore our patients’ lifestyle back to normal.

 Sternotomy vs. Minithoracotomy